KIMA2664/TakeHome/README.md

-# Computational Research Assistant TakeHome Assignment #
+# Computational Research Assistant Optimisation Model #

 **Data provided:** land_parcels
 It contained 100 different regions, with the volume of carbon it could store, and the cost of storing the carbon.